Princess Elizabeth of Tooro

-Princess Elizabeth of Tooro (Elizabeth Christobel Edith Bagaaya Akiiki; born 9 February 1936) is the Batebe (Princess Royal) of the Kingdom of Tooro.
+Princess Elizabeth of Tooro (Elizabeth Christobel Edith Bagaaya Akiiki; born 9 February 1936) was the Batebe (Princess Royal) of the Kingdom of Tooro until 12 September 1995, when she was succeeded by Omubiitokati Ruth Nsemere Komuntale.
 She is a Ugandan lawyer, politician, diplomat, and model.

 She was the first East African woman to be admitted to the English Bar.
-She is a paternal aunt of the King of Tooro, Rukidi IV.
-She briefly served as minister of foreign affairs under Idi Amin from February to November 1974.
+She is a paternal aunt (Isenkati) of the Omukama of Tooro, Rukidi IV.
+She briefly served as Minister of Foreign Affairs under President Idi Amin from February to November 1974.